-The next question is, if I want to keep my existing backsplash– I love it– how do you install your countertops?
 I want to keep it.
 That question is a little bit tricky.
 Because it’s not an easy answer.
 Whenever you’re taking off your old countertops, the thickness of that countertop is different from the granite.
 So first, we have to be able to slide the new countertop underneath the existing backsplash where it actually fits.
 That’s first and foremost if you want to keep it.

-Second, if that gap is big, meaning the top of the granite to the bottom of the backsplash of your existing countertop are much thicker than the granite, then we’d have to close that gap by shimming up the granite to close that gap to be manageable.
+Second, if that gap is big, meaning the top of the granite to the bottom of the backsplash tile of your existing countertop are much thicker than the granite, then we’d have to close that gap by shimming up the granite to close that gap to be manageable.
 It can be done and we do it about six to ten times a month.
 So have no fear.
 We can assist you with that.
-As long as we can manage the gaps like we talked about then we can do this.
+As long as we can manage the gaps as we talked about then we can do this.

 And the next thing you want to consider when deciding this is, will the granite match up with it very nicely?
 There’s no point in saving money or saving this backsplash if it doesn’t look good with the new granite.
 That’s counterproductive.
 So as long as it fits, it looks good, and we have the gap under control, we can successfully do it.

-Now having said that, when we come install, we have to successfully remove your current countertop and pull it out without damaging the tile backsplash.
+Now having said that, when we come to install, we have to successfully remove your current countertop and pull it out without damaging the tile backsplash.
 There are no guarantees.
 We cannot guarantee that.
 We will not know if it’s going to break a couple of pieces of tile when I pull out the countertop until we’re out there doing it.

 The last thing you want to do– and this is getting really technical, but I know you guys want the answers so I’m giving them to you.
-Is you want to get a grout caulk for that gap where the granite hits the backsplash.
+Is you want to get a grout caulk for that gap where the granite hits the backsplash tile.
 You want to go to Home Depot or Lowe’s to buy a grout caulk that matches your grout color as close as possible.
 If we use our caulk, it comes in white or clear.
 And that’s going to look really funky.